elkowar/eww/docs/src/configuration.md

 ## Creating your first window

 Firstly, you will need to create a top-level window.
-Here, you configure things such as the name, position, geometry and content of your window.
+Here, you configure things such as the name, position, geometry, and content of your window.

 Let's look at an example window definition: